New Mexico has adopted the Child Support Guidelines set forth at NMSA 1978 § 40-4-11.1(B), and the courts assume that the guidelines are correct.

 What constitutes attributable income is also defined, as well as what things are excluded from income, when imputation of income can occur, and the nature and extent to which child support can be modified, will be examined in greater depth in future articles on this website.

 If you are a man facing divorce in New Mexico, you should contact a New Mexico child support lawyer to ensure your rights are protected.
 Cordell & Cordell Albuquerque divorce lawyers are licensed to practice throughout the state and are available for consultations should you seek additional information or possible legal representation.
-Please call 1-866-DADS-LAW or 505-767-7200 to schedule an appointment.
+Please call 1-866-DADS-LAW to schedule an appointment.
 Be sure to check out our New Mexico Resources page for additional information.